sochi/clickhouse-driver/docs/types.rst

 DateTime('timezone')
 --------------------

-*Timezone support new in version 0.0.11.*
+*Timezone support is new in version 0.0.11.*

 INSERT types: :class:`~datetime.datetime`, :class:`int`, :class:`long`.

-Int is interpreted as seconds without timezone.
-Integers can be used when insertion of datetime column is bottleneck.
+Integers are interpreted as seconds without timezone (UNIX timestamps).
+Integers can be used when insertion of datetime column is a bottleneck.

 SELECT type: :class:`~datetime.datetime`.

-Setting `use_client_time_zone <https://clickhouse.yandex/docs/ru/single/#datetime>`_ is taken into consideration.
+Setting `use_client_time_zone <https://clickhouse.yandex/docs/en/single/#datetime>`_ is taken into consideration.

 String/FixedString(N)